 - Sound Engineer

-Learn more about the Music Producer program at ECC!
+Learn more about the Music Producer department at ECC!

-Earning a certificate or degree at Elgin Community College can set your dreams in motion.Apply Today
+Earning an Associate Degree at Elgin Community College can set your career in motion.Apply Today